-Many Vancouver breweries feature up to a dozen or more traditional and unique brews, and most of them have tasting rooms where visitors can stop in for a taster tray, a pint or a pitcher and a bite to eat.
+Many Vancouver breweries feature up to a dozen or more unique brews, and most of them have tasting rooms where visitors can stop in for a taster tray, a pint or a pitcher, and even a bite to eat.

 Main Street Breweries

-Main Street Brewery
+1. Main Street Brewery

 Main Street Brewery is just the type of place we love to drink a pint.
 The tasting room is roomy, well styled and comfortable.
 And, of course, the beers are great.
 There’s not much in the way of food, just a few little snacks, but that’s plenty to go along with the taster tray that includes favorites like a saison and pilsner.
 Main Street also brews a few sours.

-Location: 261 E 7th Avenue Phone: (604) 336-7711
+Location: 261 E 7th Avenue

 Brassneck is a small neighborhood tasting room where you can try some of their brews along with food from one of the rotating food trucks.
 They say they have a “busy, ever-changing chalkboard, full of choices showcasing a mixture of tried and true ‘dangerously drinkable’ beers, nano-sized experiments and lesser-known styles from all over Europe and North America.”